nooku/www.nooku.org/_posts/2015-01-05-getting-started-with-nooku-and-our-tutorial-component.md

 ### Composer Support

 Only last week we highlighted in our blog [Nooku's Composer supported distribution architecture](http://www.nooku.org/blog/2014/12/special-delivery-from-the-composer-express/).

-**_If you haven't read it yet, now is the time!_**
+If you haven't read it yet, now is the time!

 That’s all we have so far for you.
 Now it’s your turn.
-Can you help us by [writing a tutorial](http://guides.nooku.org/contribute/write-a-tutorial.html) or send in a PR (pull request) to improve the Todo component?
+You can help us by [writing a tutorial](http://guides.nooku.org/contribute/write-a-tutorial.html), or by sending in a PR (pull request) to improve the Todo component.

 **Happy Coding!**